SamRevolt/HdReloaded/README.md

 ---

-### Prerequisites
+## Prerequisites

 - Windows 10/11 (x64)
-- Revolv || Gun4IR device or any compatible serial interface
+- Revolv (custom device by SamRevolt) or Gun4IR (by Jaybee)
+- Any compatible device using the same serial protocol
-- Serial ports properly assigned in `config/config.json`
+- Serial ports properly assigned in config/config.json

+*Revolv is a personal project by SamRevolt.
+Gun4IR is developed by Jaybee.*

 ---